 The Dashboard is a project and outgrowth of the 2015 Mountain Accord agreement.
 On March 15, 2016, The Brendle Group, Inc. entered into an agreement with Salt Lake County whereunder Brendle agreed to develop the "Mountain Accord Environmental Monitoring and Adaptive Management Plan, referred to as the Environmental Dashboard.
 On April 23, 2018, Salt Lake County delegated the management of the Environmental Dashboard to the Central Wasatch Commission (CWC), who has since managed the project.
 The Brendle Agreement formally ended in 2019.

-Since then, the CWC redefined the project objectives to move the effort from a static environmental report to:

-an adaptable digital product, that could evolve with new information over time,
+The CWC project objectives are to:an adaptable digital product, that could evolve with new information over time,

 to add a public involvement component, and